adamunda/Covid-19-Data-Exploration/README.md

 # Covid-19-Data-Exploration

-## Data exploration Covid 19 data using MySQL.
+## Data exploration of Covid 19 data.

 In this project, I explored Covid 19 data using MySQL.

 Skills Used:

     Joins,